-An author may be considered a "young scholar" for purposes of this award by being for example:
+An author may be considered an ”emerging scholar” for purposes of this award if, for example:

-- in an entry-level academic appointment at a university or junior position in an organization involved with Digital Humanities
+- they are positioned in an entry-level academic appointment at a university or junior position in an organization involved with Digital Humanities; and/or

-- new to Digital Humanities from another discipline or career
+- they are new to Digital Humanities from another discipline or career.

 The award is decided by a Fortier Award Panel appointed by the ADHO Standing Committee on Awards (SCA).
 The panel is chaired by a member of the SCA, and normally includes the other members of the SCA and the editor of each ADHO publication or their designated representative.
 Decisions of the Fortier Award Panel are final.
 Prior to the conference, the Award Panel makes a preliminary review of all papers accepted by the conference Program Committee, based on information from the abstract submission.
 The panel then verifies eligibility and evaluates suitability to compile a preliminary slate of 3-6 papers.
 During pre-conference executive meetings and events, a panel of reviewers is recruited from officers of ADHO and its constituent organizations, editorial board members of ADHO publications, program committee members, program session chairs, and other experienced participants attending the conference.
 Through the course of the conference, one or more reviewers unobtrusively attend and observe each candidate presentation and make recommendations to the Award Panel.
 Factors to consider include: